dursunkatar/IstanbulPharmacyFinder/README.md

-# IstanbulNobetciEczane
+# IstanbulPharmacyFinder

-**IstanbulNobetciEczane** is a mobile application that helps users find on-duty pharmacies in Istanbul based on their current location.
+**IstanbulPharmacyFinder** is a mobile application that helps users find on-duty pharmacies in Istanbul based on their current location.
 The app displays a list of nearby pharmacies, complete with contact details and directions.

 ## Features
 - Displays a list of on-duty pharmacies in Istanbul.